LalaNguyen/lalanguyen.github.io/_posts/2017-05-11-how-EADD-works-in-simulation.markdown

 }
 ```

-Up to this point, it is not clear how OS selects a free EPC page, and a newly created EPC is assigned to SECS page.
+Up to this point, it is clear that OS fills in `PAGEINFO` and `EADD` cannot proceed if `SGX_FLAGS_INITTED` is set.
+However, it is not clear how OS selects a free EPC page, and a newly created EPC is assigned to SECS page.
 Since the EPC pages are allocated during `ECREATE`, I assume that they only deal with virtual memory address of EPC.
+It is expected that:
+* The processor updates `EPCM`'s`SECS` with `SECS` from `PAGEINFO`
+* The processor updates `EPCM`'s`LINADDR` with `epc_lin_addr` of newly created EPC.

+Since `EPCM` is not available in the simulation scheme, I guess this is what they meant by `no hardware protection`.
+While loading an enclave, the system software will also use the `EEXTEND` instruction, which updates the
+enclave’s measurement used in the software attestation process.
+Nonetheless, there is no simulation code for `EEXTEND`.

 [sgx-explain]:https://eprint.iacr.org/2016/086.pdf
 [sgx-developer]:https://download.01.org/intel-sgx/linux-1.8/docs/Intel_SGX_SDK_Installation_Guide_Linux_1.8_Open_Source.pdf